make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [trixing](https://github.com/trixing) for contributing support for PV28-AW CO2 monitor.
 - [hofvanta](https://github.com/hofvanta) for assisting with support for PNI CT45 thermostat.
 - [marco-calautti](https://github.com/marco-calautti) for contributing support for Kekotek KTF017802 thermostat which was merged with Hysen HY101RF.
+- [thepkc](https://github.com/thepkc) for contributing support for PJ-1103A dual channel energy meter.